chimera-linux/cports/CONTRIBUTING.md

 * Non-update changes to templates should use `category/pkgname: custom message`.
 * Removals should use `category/pkgname: remove`.
 * Changes to `cbuild` should use `cbuild: custom message`.
+* Changes to other parts should use the same format but relating to the thing they change, e.g. for `Packaging.md` changes it's `packaging: ...` and so on.

 Commit messages as well as things such as package descriptions should be written in American English and be grammatically correct.